thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security.md

 ### TLS Authentication

-ThingsBoard MQTT Broker supports authentication using TLS.
+TBMQ supports authentication using TLS.
 To enable TLS authentication, you must first [enable the TLS listener](/docs/mqtt-broker/security/#tls-listener) so that the client's certificate chain is involved in the authentication process.

 After enabling the TLS listener, you need to do the following to enable TLS authentication: